Creating a clipboard in Android and the movements of the Android system

 4- We also need to change res / layout / activity_main to add XML components.
 Like the following:

-5- It should be noted that we can change the res / values / string.xml file so that we can add other strings.
+5- It should be noted that we can change the res/values / string.xml file to add other strings.

 6- After changing the files, we must run the program.